-NOTE 10 - RISK MANAGEMENT
+NOTE 11 - RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
 The District has obtained commercial insurance from independent third parties to mitigate the costs of these risks; coverage may not extend to all situations.
-The District has not filed any claims under this commercial coverage since inception of the District.
+The District has not filed any claims under this commercial coverage over the past three years.